 Molecular Orbital Theory: The Advanced Perspective

-While hybridization works well for basic molecules, Molecular Orbital (MO) Theory provides more rigorous quantum mechanical treatment.
+While hybridisation works well for basic molecules, Molecular Orbital (MO) Theory provides a more rigorous quantum mechanical treatment.

 Key Concepts: